Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 The reader of this document is assumed to have experience developing applications for MSX in general and for MSX-DOS 2 in particular (specifically, the information covered by chapter 3 of _MSX2 Technical Handbook_ and the _[MSX-DOS 2 Program Interface Specification](DOS2-PIS.TXT)_ and _[MSX-DOS 2 Function Codes Specification](DOS2-FCS.TXT)_ documents is assumed to be known).
 Also, it is a good idea to get acquainted with Nextor by reading _[Nextor 3.0 User Manual](Nextor%203.0%20User%20Manual.md)_ prior to this document.

-If you are already familiar developing for Nextor 2 you may want to take a look at [what's new in Nextor 3](Nextor%203.0%20What's%20New.md).
+If you are already familiar with developing for Nextor 2 you may want to take a look at [what's new in Nextor 3](Nextor%203.0%20What's%20New.md).

 ## 2. Changes in existing function calls